Fitbit Versa 2 review: Alexa on a smartwatch is handy, when it works

 Fitbit’s latest smartwatch, the Fitbit Versa 2, goes on sale September 15 for $200.
 I’ve been testing the watch for the past week, and while that’s not enough for an extensive review, it’s enough to draw some conclusions about Alexa on a smartwatch.
 Alexa on a smartwatch works, but not as well as it could.

 Fitbit has a lot riding on the Versa 2.
 The company’s stock hit a record low last month after disappointing sales of its newly launched cheapest smartwatch Versa Lite.
-The Versa 2 could help dig Fitbit out itself out of that hole.
+The Versa 2 could help Fitbit dig itself out of that hole.

 I’m both unimpressed with wearables and incredibly bullish about their future.
 Features like 4G and ECG are promising on smartwatches, though the Versa 2 has neither.
 Instead, it focuses on sleep (I have no interest in wearing a watch to bed) and battery life (it’s great, more on this later).
 But before we go deeper on Alexa, I have a few observations about where the Fitbit Versa 2 stands.